This post includes affiliate links.

-This stitch is such a unique stitch and can easily be modified to be bigger or smaller, we as well create words.
+This stitch is such a unique stitch that can easily be modified to be bigger or smaller; you can use this stitch to create words.
 Yes, you can create words using the bobble stitch.
-Think of the bobbles like dots that create letters, numbers or even pictures.
+Think of the bobbles as dots that create letters, numbers or even pictures.
 I will soon publish a pattern using this style.

 Let’s first define, what a bobble stitch actually is and why so many crocheters disagree on it’s definition.
 A bobble stitch is a collection of unfinished basic crochet stitches (3, 4, 5 or 6) in a specific stitch.
 And then they are finished by yarn over and pulling through all loops of the unfinished stitches.

 A basic crochet stitch can be a half double, double or treble crochet stitch.
-Any bigger or smaller basic crochet stitch and the bobble is not created or doesn’t look right.
+If you use any bigger or smaller basic crochet stitch and the bobble is not created or doesn’t look right.

 For example, a half double crochet bobble stitch is also sometimes referred to as a puff stitch.
 I show you how to crochet this one in the video tutorial below.
 A treble crochet bobble stitch is a lot bigger than a double crochet bobble stitch.
 I show you both in the video tutorial below.